Azure-Samples/todo-python-mongo-aca/README.md

 > - West Europe
 > - West US
 >
-> If you attempt to use it with another region, the provision step will fail.
+> If you attempt to use the template with an unsupported region, the provision step will fail.

 > NOTE: This may take a while to complete as it executes three commands: `azd init` (initializes environment), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it provisions and deploys your application.